benbalter/benbalter.github.com/_posts/2015-09-10-blog-style-tests.md

 end
 {% endhighlight %}

-### Not all CI is created equal
+### Not all automated testing is created equal

-At GitHub we use automated testing (CI) on just about every repository, but tests against our blog posts repository are different in two distinct ways:
+At GitHub we use automated testing (CI) on just about every repository, code or othwerise, but tests against our blog posts are different in two distinct ways:

 First, unlike software tests where [pull requests are not mergable unless the build passes](https://github.com/blog/2051-protected-branches-and-required-status-checks), when working with prose, failing tests are considered suggestions, not requirements, suggestions that the post author is free to ignore along with the advice of the blog team.
+As [Zach Holman wrote](http://zachholman.com/posts/how-github-writes-blog-posts/):

+> Think of this process like a syntax linter for your words: breaking the build isn't necessarily bad, per se, but it might give you suggestions you might want to incorporate.
+It gives you immediate feedback without requiring a lot of additional overhead by our blog editors.

 Second, also unlike software tests, which run the test suite against the entire software project, blog posts are not necessarily interrelated, nor do we need to enforce style retroactively across all files.
 As a result, blog tests are only run on those posts which the pull requests changes (e.g., the proposed post).
 If you're using Git, you can get a list of changed files with the `git diff` command.
 If we were to pipe it into the helper method implied above, you'd get something like:

 {% highlight ruby %}
 def posts
-  @posts ||= `git diff -z --name-only --diff-filter=ACMRTUXB origin/master _posts/*`.split("\0")
+  `git diff -z --name-only --diff-filter=ACMRTUXB origin/master _posts/*`.split("\0")
 end
-{% endhilight %}
+{% endhighlight %}

+### The smart way and the hard way

+When engineering workflows, for any given problem there is often two solutions: a heavy-weight, human-driven process, and a light-weight, machine-driven tool.
+Both workflows produce significantly similar outcomes, but one requires significantly less upkeep and time.

+While changing organizational culture and unlearning the corporate speak anti-patterns that surround us may seem like a daunting task, by leveraging concepts that have been proven in the open source worlds for decades, you can empower your organization's humans to be more, well, human.

+*Have a favorite test you use in your own writing?
+Drop it in the comments below.*